999Marv/marcy-js-video-game-lab/README.md

 ### Change the Color of our Square

 Write the code to change the color of our square to a random color every time it is clicked on.
 You will need to update `square.style.backgroundColor`.
+Once you complete this step and all previous ones, you are finished with this lab!

-#### Bonus:
+### Bonus Feature
 * Create a button "Generate Opponent".
 As a user, I can click on this button in order to spawn a white "opponent" square somewhere randomly inside the black box.
 If I move my square and it collides with this opponent square, then the opponent will be removed.
 * You can decide if multiple opponent square are allowd at the same time, or if only one opponent can exist at once!